-The LSAT exam is offered digitally multiple times per year.
+The LSAT Flex exam is offered remotely multiple times per year.
 It is a multiple-choice exam

 This section will test your ability to identify the purpose and structure of a passage or passages, define main ideas, or evaluate arguments and conclusions.
 There will be 4 reading passages with 5-8 questions for each passages.